hutscape/hutscape.github.io/_tutorials/blinky-arduino-esp32s3.md

     - image: blinky-esp32s3-uart-bridge-schematic.png
       description: Use an UART-USB bridge with an external power supply to view the serial monitor
     - image: blinky-esp32s3-uart-bridge-prototype.jpg
+      description: Setup of using an external USB power with an UART-USB bridge to the computer
+    - image: blinky-esp32s3-psu-prototype.jpg
       description: Setup of using an external power supply with an UART-USB bridge to the computer
 features:
   - blinky